darrenldl/ProVerif-ATP/README.md

 #### Notes

-- The install files will appear as `/usr/local/bin/pvatp` (main executable) and `/usr/local/bin/pvatp_assets/` (files required by the main executable)
+- The installed files will appear as `/usr/local/bin/pvatp` (main executable) and `/usr/local/bin/pvatp_assets/` (files required by the main executable)

-- `pvatp` will only access the copies of ProVerif and Vampire in `/usr/local/bin/pvatp_assets/`, so there is no need to remove prior installation of ProVerif or Vampire in your system
+- `pvatp` only accesses the copies of ProVerif and Vampire in `/usr/local/bin/pvatp_assets/`, so there is no need to remove prior installation of ProVerif or Vampire in your system

+- More generally, `pvatp` accesses t he `pvatp_assets/` folder at where it is stored, so you can relocate the files as long as both `pvatp` and `pvatp_assets/` reside in the same directory

 ## Usage

-`pvatp file.pv`
+`pvatp protocol.pv`

-where `file.pv` is the protocol specification in typed pi-calculus used by ProVerif
+where `protocol.pv` is the protocol specification in typed pi-calculus used by ProVerif

 ## Index and licenses